pkolchanov/coretext-view/readme.md

 # coretext-view
-View text with given font using CoreText API, similar to `hb-view`.
+View text with a given font using CoreText API, similar to `hb-view`.

 ### build and run
-`swift build -c release && .build/release/coretext-view --help`
+`swift build -c release && .build/release/coretext-view --help` or use Homebrew
+`brew install pkolchanov/tap/coretext-view`

 ```
 OVERVIEW: View text with given font using CoreText API.